 For example, if your deductible is $500 and your audio system repair costs are $1,500, AARP will pay $1,000 for the expenses while you will pay $500 out of pocket.

-Additionally, it is smart to have a deductible choice based on your car’s actual value.
+Additionally, it is wise to have a deductible choice based on your car’s actual value.

 AARP also gives discounts on deductibles.
-AARP chooses the highest deductible for claims made for multiple cars insured under the same car owner’s policy.
+For example, AARP chooses the highest deductible for claims made for multiple cars insured under the same car owner’s policy.

 Allstate is available in all 50 states.
-The premium rate depends on a driver’s profile, and location and standard coverage include liability protection for injuries and property damage.
+The premium rate depends on a driver’s profile and location, and standard coverage includes liability protection for injuries and property damage.

 It also provides insurance for accidents involving uninsured and underinsured drivers.
-It also pays for rental cars as your car undergoes repairs.
-It provides medical cover, roadside, and rideshare insurance.
+It also pays for rental cars as your car undergoes repairs and provides medical cover, roadside, and rideshare insurance.

 Allstates provides personal injury cover and compressive and collision coverage.
 For comprehensive coverage, you will choose a deductible to cover your claim.